yuqingwwang/FullStackOpen/part2/phonebook/README.md

 ## About

-A simple phonebook
+A simple phonebook that allows the user to
-- adding names
+- add names
-- adding phone numbers
+- add phone numbers
-- a search field to filter the list of people by name:
+- filter the list of people by name